10 Practices for Great Website Design

 “After a bad experience, 88% of consumers are unlikely to return to a website.”
 Quicksprout

-We’ve put together ten website design principles that will get you on the road to a winning and great website design.
+We’ve put together 10 practices for great website design that will get you on the road to a winning site.

 1. Customer-Focused Web Design

-Minimise confusion by clearly answering the questions that your customer might have and by providing an easy-to-use layout.
+Minimise confusion by clearly answering the questions that your customer might have and by providing easy-to-use & great website design layouts.

 2. An Easy-to-Understand Website Purpose